-This section describes the main elements of a written thesis at the bachelor’s and master’s levels.
-Although the specific structure described here is most relevant for empirical theses, much of the advice is also relevant for theoretical work.
+This section describes the main elements of a written thesis for the Norwegian bachelor’s and master’s degrees.
+Although the organising principles described here are most clearly relevant for empirical theses, much of the advice is also relevant for theoretical work.
 Please note that the formal requirements vary between different disciplines, and make sure to confer the guidelines that apply in your field.

 For the contents in the various sections you may also confer Organising your writing.

-Most readers will turn first to the abstract.
+Most readers will turn first to the summary (or abstract).
 Use it as an opportunity to spur the reader’s interest.
-The abstract should summarise the main contents of your thesis, especially the thesis statement, but does not need to cover every aspect of the main text.
+The summary should highlight the main points from your work, especially the thesis statement, methods (if applicable), findings and conclusion.
+However, the summary does not need to cover every aspect of your work.
 The main objective is to give the reader a good idea of what the thesis is about.

-In general the abstract should be the last thing that you write, when you know what you have actually written.
+The summary should be completed towards the end; when you are able to overview your project as a whole.
 It is nevertheless a good idea to work on a draft continuously.
-Writing a good abstract is difficult, since it should only include the most important points of your work.
-But this is also why working on your abstract can be useful – it forces you to identify exactly what it is you are writing about.
+Writing a good summary can be difficult, since it should only include the most important points of your work.
+But this is also why working on your summary can be so useful – it forces you to identify the key elements of your writing project.